mpacific/Tweeto-Deleto/README.md

+## This project has been abandoned due to Twitter's new API price structure.

 # Tweeto Deleto
 A node script to run at a scheduled interval to delete your tweets, retweets, and likes at a certain threshold.
 Work in progress.